CDCgov/prime-reportstream/prime-router/docs/onboarding-users/migrating-receivers.md

 One of the ways to push the settings to staging is by running the PRIME command:
 `./prime multiple-settings set --input {path-to-schema} --env staging`

-Follow the steps here [Simple Report Test data](#simple-report-test-data) to send a combination of test messages to the STLT.
+Follow the steps here [Simple Report Test data](#simple-report-test-data) to generate a combination of Single Entry and CSV upload test messages through SimpleReport.
 The message should get routed to the STLT if their transport has been set-up correctly.
 Messages routed to the STLT can be viewed by:
 * Logging in as an Admin to ReportStream